intershop/devenv-4-iom/doc/06_troubleshooting.md

 # Troubleshooting
 ## `devenv-cli.sh` Help

 `devenv-cli.sh` has a simple system for its command line arguments.
 In general, each call to `devenv-cli.sh` requires two arguments.
 These could best be understood as topic and sub-topic.
-If you append _-h_ or _--help_ to the command line, you will get detailed help.
-This works even if no topic or sub-topic is passed on the command line.
+If you append `-h` or `--help` to the command line, you will get detailed help.
+This works even if no topic or sub-topic is passed.
 In this case, the provided help gives information about available topics or sub-topics.

     devenv-cli.sh -h